mohammad6vakili/mohammad6vakili/README.md

     <td><img src="https://cdn.iconscout.com/icon/free/png-64/apple-1237-1174963.png" width="100"></td>
    </tr>
   </table>
-&nbsp;
-&nbsp;
-&nbsp;

 #### Experienced senior front-end developer with more than 4 years of experience in implementing large-scale projects.
 Implementation of projects with different technologies based on project requirements.

 #### A deep understanding of the architecture required for a high-speed, bug-free application.
 #### Mid-level developer of cross-platform mobile softwares with more than 1 year of work experience.